OpenNebula/docs/source/deployment/open_cloud_storage_setup/fs_ds.rst

 --------------------------------------------------------------------------------
 Just make sure that there is enough space under ``/var/lib/one/datastores`` to store the disks of running VMs on that host.

+.. warning:: Make sure all the hosts, including the frontend, can ssh to any other host (including themselves).
+Otherwise migrations will not work.

 .. _fs_ds_templates:

 OpenNebula Configuration